 COMPLETE MORNING SCHEDULE.
 Check it out.
-All of WYC’s current daily sessions are held in the morning, so instead of a being a night school, it’s a morning school.
+All of WYC;s sessions happen in the morning, so instead of a being a night school, it’s a morning school.
 We like that.
 Morning is when we can bring freshness to our practice at 3870 Lemon St. in downtown Riverside.
 Except for our teacher training program sessions, our classes are open, requiring no pre-registration.
 So new students can just “drop-in.”
 It’s also your choice when you start paying, and whenever you do, your first payment (no matter what the amount) enrolls you for at least a month.
 It’s your tuition.
 There are no individual class payments at WYC, and WHAT YOU PAY is up to you.